Skip to main content

 What is Site Reliability Engineering (SRE)?

-The concept of Site Reliability Engineering (SRE) was first originated at Google in 2003 under the direction of Ben Treynor Sloss, vice president and overseeing technical operations at Google.
+The concept of Site Reliability Engineering (SRE) originated at Google in 2003 under the direction of Ben Treynor Sloss, vice president overseeing technical operations at Google.
 In recent times, SRE has gained much traction in the IT world.

-Google’s vice president Treynor Sloss said, “So SRE is fundamentally doing work that has historically been done by an operations team, but using engineers with software expertise, and banking on the fact that these engineers are inherently both predisposed to, and have the ability to, substitute automation for human labor.”
+Google’s vice president Treynor Sloss said, “So SRE is fundamentally doing work that an operations team has historically done, but using engineers with software expertise, and banking on the fact that these engineers are inherently both predisposed to, and can, substitute automation for human labor.”

-SRE is the result of combining system operations responsibilities such as latency, performance, ensuring availability, scalability, capacity, and the deployment of software systems.
-By combining various aspects of software development into IT operations, SRE offers a unique model for service management and application life cycle.
+SRE combines system operations responsibilities such as latency, performance, ensuring availability, scalability, capacity, and software system deployment.
+SRE tools offer a unique model for service management and application life cycle by integrating various aspects of software development into IT operations.

 SRE measures a system’s performance using three Service Level Commitments.